Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Proof of Theorem and Corollary

-In the case of resampling with replacement, we have the same bound \eqref{cov_bd}, where $Var_{*}(N_i^{*})=k(n-1)/n^2$ and $Var_{*}(H_k^*)=O_p(1)$.
-However, the first term becomes more complicated.
-We bound the first term by a conditioning argument on $N_i^{*}$
+In the case of resampling with replacement, we have the same bound as \eqref{cov_bd}, where $Var_{*}(N_i^{*})=k(n-1)/n^2$ and $\sum_{i=1}^nCov_i^2=O_p(1/n)$.
+To bound $Var_*(H_k^{*})$, note that resampling with replacement is essentially i.i.d. sampling from the uniform distribution over $\{\xi_1,\ldots,\xi_n\}$, therefore proceeding as in the proof of Proposition \ref{var bound for SAA kernel} gives